Finding 5 — How young voters actually vote (the ROI spine)

 What this page establishes

-- Young voters use early voting and mail voting at high rates where states offer them.
+- Young voters use before-Election-Day voting (early in person and mail) and other flexible options at high rates where states offer them.
 The apparent youth preference for Election Day in-person voting in the national average largely reflects the state mix, not a cohort preference.

 - Flexibility methods are not older-voter methods.
-In states that offer universal mail, youth and senior mail shares are broadly comparable.
+In states that offer universal mail, youth and senior before-Election-Day shares are broadly comparable.

 - Online and DMV registration are the dominant channels youth actually use.
 States without these channels direct youth into higher-friction paths — the access barrier in Finding 3.